Building a Visual Studio Code Theme with Style Dictionary

 In order to create multiple VSCode themes without duplicating all the application and syntax tokens we can dynamically create 2 Style Dictionary instances in our build script.
 This is inspired from the multi-brand multi-platform example in Style Dictionary.
 The design tokens defined in application and syntax reference ones in the theme type and core which allows you to define application and syntax tokens once rather than for each theme.

-We do this by dynamically changing the source of the Style Dictionary to include either the light or dark tokens:
+of the Style Dictionary to include either the light or dark tokens:

 [`dark`, `light`].forEach((themeType) => {